Horticultural spraying equipment guide | Everything a grower needs to know about spraying equipmentJoyce Groenewegen

-With horticultural spraying equipent, also called crop protection equipment, you can apply chemical crop protection agents.
-Spraying is a technique where the chemicals that have to be applied are dissolved or suspended in water.
-This mixture can be applied as a mist on plants or the product that needs treatment.
-Spraying is used to control all sorts of diseases, insects, mites and fungus on plants, but it can also be used for other purposes.
+With horticultural spraying equipment, also called chemical spraying equipment, you can apply chemical plant protection agents.
+Spraying is a technique where the pesticides that have to be applied are dissolved or suspended in water.
+This mixture can be applied as a mist on the crop that needs protection by horticultural sprayers.
+Spraying is used to control all kind of diseases, pests, and fungus on plants, but it can also be used for other purposes.
 Protect your crop by applying insecticides, herbicides or fungicides with (chemical) spraying equipment in order to prevent the entry of pests and diseases.

 Modern horticultural sprayers are developed to maximize spraying performance and to prevent damage to the crop.
-Hortispares offers several types of horticultural spraying equipment: backpack sprayers, spraying trolleys, greenhouse foggers, Enbar LVM, horizontal and vertical boom sprayers and automatic Meto spraying robot.
-Horticultural or chemical spray equipment is used for different kind of applications: weed killers, crop protection agents, disinfectants or fertilizers.
-Prices of spraying equipment vary from low to high investments depending on the type of sprayer.
+Hortispares offers several types of spraying equipment: backpack sprayers, spraying trolleys, greenhouse foggers, Enbar LVM, horizontal and vertical spray booms and automatic Meto spraying robot.
+Horticultural sprayers are used for different kind of applications: weed killers, pesticides, disinfectants or fertilizers.
+Prices of plant protection equipment vary from low to high investments depending on the type of sprayer.
 Selecting the right sprayer depends on several factors: spray area size, spray application, fluid rate, fluid pressure, tank capacity, hose length and amount of needed nozzles.
 In this article, our specialist goes into detail into all topics listed below.
 Do you still have a question after reading the article, or beforehand?
 Feel free to contact us!

 Navigate directly to: